TEvans-Developer/HomeLab/README.md

 # HomeLab
-This home lab demonstrates an attack and defense scenario that implements an EDR response using LimaCharlie on a Windows Machine against  Silver (attack ) from a C2 machine (Ubunutu).
+This home lab demonstrates an attack and defense scenario that implements an EDR response using LimaCharlie on a Windows Machine against  Sliver (attack ) from a C2 machine (Ubunutu).

 <h1>**HACKING SHOULD ONLY BE DONE ETHICALLY AND WITH PERMISSION.
 THIS PROJECT IS INTENDED FOR DEMONSTRATION PURPOSES ONLY **</h1>